 - Option two: $150 for the semester, or $100 for students on free or reduced lunch programs.
 Includes two days per week of group instruction and three private lessons.

-All students will receive the 2017-2018 official Texas Tech String Project T-shirt and any handouts and materials provided by the instructor with tuition cost.
+All students will receive the 2018-19 official Texas Tech String Project T-shirt, and any handouts and materials provided by the instructor with tuition cost.

-Registration can be completed at the project's website and is due by Sept.
-22. Payment is due by the first day of class on Sept.
-26. Only cash or checks made payable to the Texas Tech University String Project will be accepted.
-Contact Blair Williams, director of the String Project, before the beginning of classes if a payment plan needs to be set up.
+Registration is available at the project's website and the deadline is Sept.
+14. Payment is due by the first day of class on Sept.
+18. Only cash or checks made payable to the Texas Tech University String Project will be accepted.
+Payment plan are available.

-The Texas Tech String Project was established in 2001 in part with the National String Project Consortium and the American String Teachers Association.
-The program was initially funded by a three-year grant from the Fund for the Improvement of Postsecondary Education with matching contributions from Texas Tech.
-The program is currently funded by student fees and contributions by Texas Tech.
+The Texas Tech String Project was established in 2001 as part of the National String Project Consortium and the American String Teachers Association.
+The program initially was funded by a three-year grant from the Fund for the Improvement of Postsecondary Education with matching contributions from Texas Tech.
+The program currently is funded by student fees and contributions by Texas Tech.